Rarity110/rsschool-cv_/cv.md

 ***

 ### About myself
-Currently I work as an economist at a bank.
+Nowadays I work as an economist at a bank.
 It’s a great job.
-But I always feel that I like automation of any task more than analysis of a paying capacity of companies.
-So I succesfully finished the stage 0 at RS School.
-And I'm excited about my learning at this school.
+But I always feel that I like automation of any task more than analysis of paying capacity of companies.
 I really want to realize myself as a developer.
+I'm 40.
+I live in Brest.
+I've got 2 sons (6 and 8 years).
+I'm absolutely ready for a new job as a developer and I'm going to make my best in this profession.

 ***